Diet & Snacking

 Q. Does a balanced diet assure that my child is getting enough fluoride?

-Q. My youngest is not on solid foods yet.
+Q. My toddler is not on solid foods yet.
 Do you have any suggestions for him?

-A. Do not nurse a young child to sleep or put him to bed with a bottle of milk, formula, juice or sweetened liquid.
+A. Do not nurse a young child to sleep or put him to bed with a bottle of milk, formula, juice, or sweetened liquid.
 While a child sleeps, any unswallowed liquid in the mouth feeds bacteria that produce acids and attack the teeth.
-Protect your child from severe tooth decay by putting him to bed with nothing more than a pacifier or bottle of water.
+Protect your child from severe tooth decay by putting him/her to bed with nothing more than a pacifier or bottle of water.

 Q. Any final advice?